 This is an era of unprecedented uncertainty for businesses that depend on global market access to sell their products.
 The world’s two biggest economies – the United States of America and China – are in the midst of a trade war.
-The world’s fifth largest economy – the United Kingdom – is coming perilously close to exiting the European Union without a trade deal, which will have significant consequences for the United Kingdom’s manufacturing and automotive sectors.
+The world’s fifth largest economy – the United Kingdom – is weeks away exiting the European Union without a trade deal, which will have significant consequences for the United Kingdom’s manufacturing and automotive sectors.
 It's already hurting exports.If your company is situated in these countries or depends on these countries for trade access, it’s time to start looking for options that ensure a stable environment where your business can grow.

 Waterloo, Canada is an excellent option.
 Here’s why:

 Companies in Canada can take advantage of the world’s most comprehensive trade network.
 As a result of free trade agreements like the United States-Mexico-Canada Agreement (USMCA), the Comprehensive Economic Trade Agreement (CETA), and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), Canada is #1 in trade connections to G7 countries, including Japan, the United States and the entire European Union.
 We also have a new trade agreement with a post-Brexit United Kingdom that comes into effect on January 1, 2021.

 In total, we have trade agreements with more than 40 countries representing 1.6 billion customers and more than 60% of the global economy.